Kamado Bono Picnic

 More About Kamado Bono Picnic

 A compact model recommended for smaller groups of people (up to 3).
 Perfect for picnics or use in smaller terraces.
-The basic grill set is comprised of: ceramic grill with stand, innovative fibreglass gasket seal, very thick heat deflector, iron base, stainless steel cooking grids, grill dome thermometer, top vent and firebox.
-With the basic grill set you will be able to: grill on direct heat (meat on skewers, steaks, burgers, chicken wings and other dishes grilled under 20 min.), grill on indirect heat (chicken, ham, chops and other dishes grilled using a deflector), smoke (ribs, cheese, pulled pork), make soups, pilaf and stews.
+The basic grill set is comprised of: ceramic grill with stand, stainless steel heat deflector, iron base, stainless steel cooking grids, grill dome thermometer, top vent and firebox.
+With the basic grill set you will be able to: grill on direct heat (meat on skewers, steaks, burgers, chicken wings and other dishes grilled under 20 min.), grill on indirect heat (chicken, ham, chops and other dishes grilled using a deflector), smoke (ribs, cheese, pulled pork), make soups and stews.

 What is Kamado?